barburobert/business-cycle-asset-performance/README.md

 The project uses the latest available revised version of the series rather than real-time vintage data.
 This is an important limitation because the OECD revises the series retrospectively.
 Therefore, the results should be interpreted as an ex post regime-performance analysis rather than a strict real-time out-of-sample backtest.

 ### 2. OECD CLI component series for the United States

-The US CLI is a country-specific composite indicator constructed from several leading variables selected by the OECD for their ability to anticipate turning points in US economic activity.

 | Component series | Source |
 |---|---|